Fun Volleyball Games for the Kids

 Divide your group into two-player teams, featuring a receiver and a hitter.
 Stand on one side of the net and line up the teams on the other side.
 The first two players stand parallel to the net, about 10 feet apart.
 Throw the ball to the receiver, who tries to propel it up to the hitter.
 The hitter tries to hit the ball over the net.
 Either player can hit the ball one more time, if necessary, to get it over the net.
 If they fail, they lose one of their three lives and go to the end of the line.
 If they succeed, they come under the net.
 Once all the teams are on your side of the net or eliminated, switch sides and continue until only one team is left.
 Alternate receivers and hitters each round.
 When you get down to the last few teams, move them further from the net.
 This teaches the concepts of receiving, passing and hitting.

 Split your group into two teams.
 Set up court dimensions suitable for the kids' age group and/or skill level.
 Have the players from one team spread out and lay down on the court in a stationary position.
 Players on the other team take turns serving into that court.
 Give the serving team 1 point for serving onto the court and 2 points for hitting one of the dead fish, er, players.
 Subtract 1 point for serves into the net or otherwise out of play.
 After two rounds of serving, have the teams reverse roles.
 This game teaches serving accuracy.

 King or Queen of the Court

-Divide your group into small teams or three or four players.
+This next game is a simple game but a classic PE game.
+Divide your group into volleyball teams of three or four players.
 Set up the court dimensions appropriately for your group.
 Have them play games of 3-on-3 or 4-on-4.
 Either team can win the point.
 The winning team stays on the court and serves.
 The losing team exits and the next group steps in.
 Teams rotate on and off the court quickly, keeping everybody busy.
 Players learn to hit into open areas and cover more court.